The fight for civil rights

 Black men are playing an ever more prominent role in politics, culture and society.
 But that’s only part of the story.
 Black people are over 3 times as likely to be arrested as white people and and in England and Wales are 40 times more likely than white people to be stopped and searched.
 Young men of Afro-Caribbean descent still face extraordinary levels of discrimination and – as a consequence – grow up feeling alienated from mainstream society.

-Our special guests include Alex Reads, Fiona Compton, Leroy Logan MBE and Matthew Ryder QC.
+Our special guests include Alex Reads, Fiona Compton, Leroy Logan MBE, Nels Abbey and Matthew Ryder QC.

-Alphabet anger: how tolerant is the LGBT community?
+Alphabet anger: how tolerant is the LGBTQ+ community?

-As rightwing populism spreads, bigotry towards the LGBT community is surging again – but what about the bigotry within?
-In theory, LGBT people ought to be be predisposed to acceptance, stretching out the hand of solidarity to one another..
-But what happens when tensions arise within this diverse community, and the traditions of unity that have driven the campaign for LGBT rights and the spirit of collective pride are threatened by diverging interests?
+As rightwing populism spreads, bigotry towards the LGBTQ+ community is surging again – but what about the bigotry within?
+In theory, LGBTQ+ people ought to be be predisposed to acceptance, stretching out the hand of solidarity to one another.
+But what happens when tensions arise within this diverse community, and the traditions of unity that have driven the campaign for LGBTQ+ rights and the spirit of collective pride are threatened by diverging interests?

 Those who speak blithely about the ‘post-MeToo era’ are missing the point.
-The movement has only just begun.
-But what will its next phase be?
-Of course male oppression of women, at home and in the workplace, is not confined to the developed world.
-Is MeToo reverberating meaningfully across socio-economic and ethnic groups?
-And is it too soon to start drawing up ‘rules for redemption’ – a path back for male perpetrators who are not convicted of crimes but (like Louis CK, for instance) are driven from employment and/or polite society?
+The movement has only begun.
+But how do we convert the energy of a movement into structural change for women around the world?
+And do we need to start drawing up ‘rules for redemption’ – a path back for male perpetrators who are not convicted of crimes but are driven from employment and/or polite society?

 How to book tickets – for members and non-members